 The Australian Institute of Social Relations is one of the state’s leading community services providers.
 We deliver quality, professional and supportive educational experiences for people seeking a rewarding career, and eligible students are considered for work placements with Relationships Australia SA.Our individual approach includes flexible payment plans and recognition pathways.

-We are currently enrolling now for Semester 2.
+We are currently enrolling now for a September start.
 Please see the full list of Nationally Recognised Qualifications and Workforce Development Courses below.
 To discuss your training needs please contact us on 08 8245 8100.